We have a vacancy!

 If you are interested in becoming a governor, please contact the school by email at

 firstname.lastname@example.org or telephone: 01476 585379; and request a ‘New Governor Candidate Pack’, which will include more details of the role, a Code of Conduct and Eligibility to Serve, together with an application form to ensure that you have ‘the skills required to contribute to the effective governance and success of the school’.
-Alternatively, all of these documents are available in PDF format to download below.

 The application requires a short personal statement of no more than 300 words indicating your suitability for the role.
 Please note that if we receive more applications than we have places a vote will take place and your statement will be sent out to our parent body to help inform their vote.